 Upgrading your applications and operating system is beneficial to protect your device from being infected by malware.
 During the process of upgrading, make sure the latest version has been downloaded from the official source so that cybercriminals won’t get a bug to infect your device.

 To minimize the downloading risk of ransomware infection, never download software or files from unknown sites.
 Use testified and trustworthy sites to download instead.
 Pay attention to the beginning words of each link.
 Use “HTTPS” to replace “HTTP” to increase your cybersecurity level.
 Get and install apps from the Google Play Store or Apple App Store.

 Use a VPN When Using Public WiFi

 Securely using public WiFi is an important measure to avoid being infected by a ransomware virus.
 Your device is more vulnerable when public WiFi is used.
 Using a VPN for public WiFi protects you from any prying eyes and data breaches.

 Use Strong and Trust-worthy Cybersecurity Solutions

-To effectively protect an organization from ransomware attack, it’s important to have a strong “field” that should be installed on the endpoint device so as to stop any malware from infecting your device and system.
-Such a cybersecurity solution enable IT administrators to release warnings when devices are threatened and remind them to upgrade system at the first moment.
+To effectively protect an organization from a ransomware attack, it’s important to have a strong “field” that should be installed on the endpoint device so as to stop any malware from infecting your device and system.
+Such a cybersecurity solution enables IT, administrators, to release warnings when devices are threatened and remind them to upgrade the system at the first moment.

 Increase the Security of Email System

-Now that email system is the most vulnerable for an organization, it’s of top necessity to strengthen the security of the organization’s email system to stop threats from being infected through email attachment or malicious links.
+Now that the email system is the most vulnerable for an organization, it’s of top necessity to strengthen the security of the organization’s email system to stop threats from being infected through email attachments or malicious links.

 Improve Employees’ Cybersecurity Awareness through Numerous Methods